pitz/clojure-vampire-data-analysis/README.md

 #### A Vampire Data Analysis!

-As I said in my other repos, I'm reading "Clojure for the Brave and True".
+Another piece of code using Clojure.

-This is another piece of code using Clojure.
+I'm reading a book called "Clojure for the Brave and True" and this is an example from there.
+It's a really simple example and I tried to reproduce myself.
+Now, I'll use my knowledge in the Core Functions of Clojure.
+In this project, it's possible to see some Collection Abstraction, Lazy Seqs and Seq Functions.

-Here I learned how to work with different namespaces and exports functions between them.
+The goal is to analyze a file (CSV) with vampire data.